Problem

 GO

-Both commands will map the users to the logins and they will be not orphaned any longer.
+Both commands map the users to the logins, ensuring they are no longer orphaned.

-If a login name does not exists, you would have to create it first before doing the mapping.
-A quick way to do this is to use the following command which will create the login and then map the login to the user.
+If a login name does not exist, you would have to create it first before doing the mapping.
+A quick way is to use the following command to create the login and map the login to the user.

 --Command to map an orphaned user to a login that is not present but will be created